axibase/atsd/rule-engine/functions-utility.md

   printObject(object o, string f) string
 ```

-The function prints the input object `o` as a two-column table in the specified format `f`.
+Prints the input object `o` as a two-column table in the specified format `f`.

 Supported formats: